 We've divided Design into three major areas: narrative design, informative design, and responsive design.
-Starting in 2015, our students will explore these three areas by making work around a chosen theme in each five-week chunk of the semester.
-Through hands-on projects, instructor-led workshops and lectures, mentorships, internships and the advantage of online skill-learning resources, our students will learn to think their way through change, and develop the sense of personal agency that lies at the heart of every successful designer.
+Our students explore these three areas by making work around a chosen theme in each five-week chunk of the semester.
+Through hands-on projects, instructor-led workshops and lectures, mentorships, internships and the advantage of online skill-learning resources, you learn to think your way through change, and develop the sense of personal agency that lies at the heart of every successful designer.

 The Design program follows a generalized model, but each student’s program is individualized based on placement testing, transfer credits, and individual progress as the student advances.
 The first year of the program is spent in Foundations.
-Then the student chooses to specialize in interior architecture or visual communication and motion design.
+Then the student chooses to specialize in visual communication and motion design.

 During the first year of study, all Art, Design, Film+Media students are in Foundations courses together.
 For the second through fourth year of study, students concentrate on their area of interest.
 Specialized professional practices courses bridging the gap between being a student and becoming a working professional, group study developed by students, and independent study focusing on a special project of the student's choice are available for those who meet the current criteria.